tModLoader/tModLoader/PortingNotes_1.4.5.md

 - NewProjectile now has a NewProjectileModifier parameter.
 How is it used?
 How should modders use it?
 Need to add it to Docs for each overload.
 - Code in Projectile claiming "// Moved to CombinedHooks.ModifyHitByProjectile" will need to be copied over again if that is still the intention.
 It seems that deadMansSweater is also nearby, should it also be commented?
 - Projectile.bonusCritChance added.
 Does this do the same as tml-added Projectile.CritChance?
 Double check if `if (DamageType.UseStandardCritCalcs && Main.rand.Next(100) < CritChance + num10)` in new code is double applying projectile crit chance or if it is correct.
+- Not sure about the order for "VanillaOnHitEffectsResume:" and other labels.
+SpawnHitVisuals method added in between existing patches.
+- It seems like bomb damage logic has been reworked.
+Maybe many of our patches are no longer necessary or our explosive projectile examples need fixing.
+- CombinedHooks.CanHitNPCWithProj patches might need to be reworked, it seems like they should be able to be simplified
+- Whip tag damage changed.
+Player.TagEffectState.
+Need to reapply "float num13 = ProjectileID.Sets.SummonTagDamageMultiplier[type];" patch somewhere.
+- Update ProjectileID.Sets.IsInteractable: 1093, 1094, 1098
+- Looks like we might want to split out the collision hitbox modification from TileCollideStyle.
+There is a new Projectile.GetCollisionParams method.
+- Biome conversion patches will need to be fixed, or maybe the vanilla changes will make it much easier to implement.
+Projectile, WorldGen
+- Double check new DoScrollingInInventory logic against PlayerInput.MouseInModdedUI
+- Patches checking ActiveWorldFileData being null and initializing it might be superfluous now.
+Seems like there were some vanilla changes.
+- MapRenderer class now contains what was Main.mapSectionTexture and mapTarget.
+Most static fields there should probably be public.

 # New Fields that might need more documentation